meet-projects/Y2-Summer-Labs/4.1 Day 4, Morning, APIs 101/README.md

 # APIs 101

 ## Objective:
-In this lab, you will learn about taking already written code from other sources and use it in our apps!
+In this lab, you will learn about taking already written code from many different other sources and open data... and use it in our apps!
+Let's go APIs!
-APIs!!!